 Alabama Department of Human Resources administers a number of public assistance programs for the low income, unemployed, and others who need help.
 Many of the emergency financial assistance programs focus on families with children, seniors, or the disabled.
-Find more information below on many of the services provided for those who need help with bills and paying for basic needs.
+Find more information below by county and state on many of the services provided for those who need help with bills and paying for basic needs.

 Alabama Medicaid Agency – Both the state as well as federal government fund and run the Medicaid program.
 This public resource can help pay for immediate medical bills as well as long-term care services for children, low-income pregnant women, certain people on Medicare, nursing home residents, as well as individuals with disabilities and people who are at risk.
 The program does have criteria that need to be met, and individuals who apply for assistance must meet certain income and other requirements that are in effect across Alabama.
 You can call the Department of Human services to apply for Medicaid benefits and learn about other public assistance and health care programs that are offered by the Alabama Medicaid Agency.

 ALL KIDS – This is a comprehensive, yet low cost, healthcare coverage program for children who live in the state who are under age 19.
 Benefits provided by the government include immunizations and regular check-ups, prescription drugs and medications, sick child doctor visits, hospitalization, substance abuse services, vision and dental care, mental health and much more.
 Low income individuals can learn more about the eligibility requirements and find a provider of the low cost healthcare coverage program or other public health care services for children under 19.
 This is a program that is very similar and based on the Children's Health Insurance Program.